-In brief: We recently published our look at tech trends that will impact our world in 2018.
+We recently published our look at tech trends that will impact our world in 2018.
 The blog post below it is just a little teaser.
-Fill out the form below to download the full report.
+Download the full report at the end of the article.

 Emerging technologies are giving us unlimited opportunities to create the future differently.
 Thinking the unthinkable is no longer optional, it’s mandatory.
 This means challenging ourselves to move beyond our comfort zones, whether that’s operating outside familiar industry and sector boundaries or making friends with our enemies.
 The future is about finding and capturing new value through disruptive ecosystems based on unexpected partnerships.

 Asking the right questions and debating the right answers helps to deepen our understanding of what’s possible.
 Future Forces is our way to help envision different opportunities and outcomes in a fast shifting environment when our very way of existing is being disrupted.
 We love feedback so please join the debate on Twitter (#FuturiceForces), via LinkedIn, or Facebook.

 Three key techno-societal shifts form the backdrop for Future Forces, influencing and shaping the trends we have identified.
 The first is Exo Human, the cloud of data that accompanies our every digital move, tap, message and thought and which will eventually help us manage our human lives for the better.
 The second shift is the Increased Innovation at the Edges of traditional sectors which is blurring the distinction between companies and industries.
 The third shift, Artificial Intelligence, powers the other two, automating activity and driving innovation.